 In WHM, you find most of Exim’s configuration options under Service Configuration » Exim Configuration Manager.
 If anything needs to be tweaked, this is the preferred way to make changes.

-If you want a summary of the current configuration then you can use the command
+If you want a summary of the current configuration then you can also use the command

 exim -bP.
 As the command produces lots of output we will just filter our some interesting settings: